 If you are interested in buying them please contact Magabala for a distributor.

-NEW BOOK – on the way!
+COMING END 2023.
 ‘The Kangaroo and the Crab’ Book

 I am working on a new Children’s book which will be out soon called – ‘The Kangaroo and the Crab’ (in English).
 It’s based on an ancient Bardi story similar to the well-known ‘tortoise and the hare’ tale.
 It’s a fast-paced story that gives the lesson of the downfall of pride.